-Project Director
+Project Director (all applicants)

 - o Identify the project director in the Project Abstract and Attachment 4.
 The project director will be responsible for project/program monitoring and carrying out the award activities.
 The proposed network should identify a permanent project director prior to receiving award funds.
 If the applicant organization has an interim project director or has not yet hired a person to serve as the project director, discuss the process and timeline for hiring a permanent project director for this project. - HRSA strongly recommends the project director allot adequate time (at least .25 FTE) to the program and has management experience involving multiple organizational arrangements.
-HRSA highly recommends your staffing plan should include supporting and key personnel that total at least one full-time FTE at the time of application.
+HRSA highly recommends your staffing plan should include supporting and key personnel that total at least one full time-time FTE at the time of application.

-Key Personnel
+Key Personnel (all applicants)

 Describe key personnel roles and how they relate to the network and planning project.
-Key personnel are individuals whom would receive funds by this award or person(s) conducting activities central to this program (Attachment 4).
+Key personnel are individuals who would receive funds by this award or person(s) conducting activities central to this program (Attachment 4).

-Network Members
+Network Members (all applicants)

+- o It is recommended that applicants include a table in Attachment 6 to present the following information on each network member:

+- Organization name

+- Address

-- A table must be used in Attachment 6 to present the following information on each network member: - organization name - address - primary contact person - Employer Identification Number (EIN) (must be provided for each network member) and, - Verify and indicate the rural or urban eligibility of each network member (per the Rural Health Eligibility Analyzer). - Urban applicants should describe how they will ensure a high degree of local rural control in the project.
+- Primary contact person

+- Employer Identification Number (EIN) (must be provided for each network member unless the applicant is a tribe and/or requests a multiple EIN exception) and - Verify and indicate the rural or urban eligibility of each network member (per the Rural Health Eligibility Analyzer). - All applicants should describe how the rural underserved populations in the local community or region to be served will be involved in the development and ongoing operations of the network.
 This should include a description that reflects a shared decision-making structure and capacity.
 Outline the roles and responsibilities within the network for each network member and address the capacity to carry out program goals.
-Explain why each of the proposed network members were selected, and the extent to which the network and/or its members engage the community in its planning and functions as appropriate.
+Explain why each of the proposed network members were selected, and the extent to which the network and/or its members engage the community in its planning and functions as appropriate. - AHE track applicants should also include a brief summary of how the network members were selected to be representative or meet the needs of the identified underserved community.
+This may include, but is not limited to, demonstrated history of working with the identified underserved population, expertise in serving the identified underserved community, affiliation with the identified underserved community, etc.